(Translate this site)

 But me, I found auto trannies better anyway for rough driving.
 So that part was fine with me.
 What wasn't fine was the power.

-In hindsight it was likely a difference in pollution controls and overall vehicle weight between the cars.
-For instance, the Trans Am looks to have weighed maybe 3500 pounds empty versus Shadow's 2800.
+In hindsight, it was likely a difference in pollution controls and overall vehicle weight between the cars.
+For instance, the Trans Am looks to have weighed maybe 3500 pounds empty, versus Shadow's 2800.

 The performance situation didn't improve any on the highway, as I had to push the gas pedal remarkably deep for the response I got.

-Roddy said he'd probably buy himself another vehicle and give the T-A to his wife.
-The way he talked money was of little consequence to him.
+Roddy said he'd probably buy himself another vehicle, and give the T-A to his wife.
+The way he talked, money was of little consequence to him.

 It turned out to be lucky for me that I'd met Roddy that day-- and not been driving my own car.

-It happened bright and early on a Sunday morning.
+The incident in question happened bright and early on a Sunday morning.
 Circumstances had forced me to make an early junkyard rendezvous for an important part.
 Unbeknownst to me, a close associate of Roddy's happened to be there too-- but for a darker purpose.

 The junkyard owner wasn't interested either.
 But it increasingly seemed like they weren't going to give him a choice in the matter.